shakes76/PatternAnalysis-2024/recognition/siamese-classifier-47044232/README.md

 ## The Dataset
 For this, the preprocessed version of the dataset is used (it can be found [here](https://www.kaggle.com/datasets/nischaydnk/isic-2020-jpg-256x256-resized/data)).
 This one is used, mainly to reduce system storage.
 Additonally, it is easier to train as all of the images have been resized to be of the same 256x256 resolution. \
-This dataset was highly imbalanced as it contained 32543 benign images but only 585 that were malignant.
+This dataset was highly imbalanced as it has 2 classes of of which 32543 were of the benign class while only 585 were malignant.
 To handle this, each of the splits took a sample of the malignant images and then a unique matching number of benign images.
 This meant that there was a 1:1 ratio of the classes in each set so that neither dominated the other in training.\
 To account for the low number of samples in each split, the following augmentions are applied (with a 50% possibility of it applying for the first 3):